Csasaka19/Csasaka19/README.md

 - 👋 Hi, I’m @Csasaka19
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding and football
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning applied computer science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on various git projects
-- 📫 How to reach me ...
+- 📫 How to reach me any time
+-

 <!---
 Csasaka19/Csasaka19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.